qmk/qmk_firmware/docs/custom_matrix.md

 The reasons to use this feature include:

-* Extra hardware between the keyboards switches and MCU pins
+* Extra hardware between the keyboard's switches and MCU pins
   * I/O multiplexer
   * Line decoder
 * Irregular switch matrix